ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

   opaque data<1..2^32-1>;
   opaque tag<1..2^32-1>;
   opaque aux<1..2^16-1>;
-} ClientRedemptionMessage;
+} ClientRedemptionRequest;
 ~~~

 ### ServerRedemptionResponse {#pp-redemption-response}

 The `ServerRedemptionResponse` struct corresponds to a boolean value
-that indicates whether the `ClientRedemptionMessage` sent by the client
+that indicates whether the `ClientRedemptionRequest` sent by the client
 is valid.
 It can also contain any associated data.

 ~~~